 Thermal baths are used for therapeutic purposes and are often associated with spa facilities.
 Swimming pools with different temperature levels, brine baths, sauna areas with several saunas and steam baths and massage treatments can be part of a thermal bath.

-The groundwaters with at least temperature of over 20 ° C are referred to as thermal water according to the definitions of the German Spa Association.
+The groundwaters with at least temperature of over 20°C or 68°F are referred to as thermal water according to the definitions of the German Spa Association.
 The vast majority of thermal waters contain numerous dissolved salts, often carbonic acid and in some cases radioactive constituents.
 Carbonated thermal waters contain at least 1000 mg of free dissolved carbon dioxide.

 Depending on the chemical composition of the thermal waters, the mineralized waters are referred as mineral thermal waters, with the differentiation into major and minor constituents.
 For example, the Aachen thermal water is defined as fluoride- and sulfur-containing sodium chloride bicarbonate thermal water.